Math

 -

-Any student who takes regular Algebra 2 and wishes to take Honors Precalculus 1 and 2 must have a teacher recommendation from their Algebra 2 teacher in order to take the honors course rather than the regular course.
+Any student who takes regular Algebra 2 and wishes to take Advanced Algebra & Trigonometry Honors and AP Precalculus BC must have a teacher recommendation from their Algebra 2 teacher in order to take the honors/BC course rather than the regular course.

 -

-AP Calculus AB can be taken after completing Pre-Calculus 1 with a grade of A or B with a recommendation of also taking Pre-Calculus 2.
+AP Calculus AB can be taken after completing Advanced Algebra & Trigonometry with a grade of A or B with a recommendation of also taking AP Precalculus.

 ALGEBRA 1